Crime in Harlem: Background

 Cheap crack cocaine in East Harlem, which became a major issue in the 1980s, as author Russell Leigh Sharman puts it was "largely responsible for the devaluation of human life in East Harlem: it radically affected the economy of violence in relation to the illegal drug trade."

 Since New York City's revival in the late 20th century, greater Harlem has been experiencing social and economic gentrification.
 However, Harlem still suffers from many social problems.
 Large portions of the population receive a form of income support from the government, with 34.9%, 43.3%, and 46.5% of the populations of West, Central, and East Harlem receiving aid.

 Organized crime

-There are many gangs in Harlem, often based in housing projects, such as 4thBlocc/9Blocc (Carver Houses); 1040 (Jefferson Houses); ChicoGang (Wagner Houses); EastArmy (East River Houses); BroadDayShooters (Washington Houses); TrainedToGo (Douglass) Houses);WuskiGang (Johnson Houses); TaftGhanistan (Taft Houses); and Las Vegas (Lehman Houses).
-When one gang member is killed by another gang, revenge violence erupts, which can last for years.
+There are many gangs in Harlem, often based in housing projects, such as 4thBlocc/9Blocc (Carver Houses); 1040 (Jefferson Houses); ChicoGang (Wagner Houses); EastArmy (East River Houses); BroadDayShooters (Washington Houses); TrainedToGo (Douglass) Houses); WuskiGang (Johnson Houses); TaftGhanistan (Taft Houses); Las Vegas (Lehman Houses), 2Woo (Drew Hamilton Houses) & 3Stacks (Grant Houses).
+When one gang member is killed or injured by another gang, revenge violence erupts, which can last for years.
 The East Harlem Purple Gang of the 1970s, which operated in East Harlem and surroundings, was an Italian American group of hitmen and heroin dealers.